 The Blue Mountains were apparently named by gold miners after their likeness to Sydney’s Blue Mountains, but to be honest I can’t see much similarity.
 Track notes at the end.

-We used track notes in Day Walks of New Zealand: Central Otago and Queenstown,although they didn’t describe a loop (and it wasn’t marked on the maps at that time), so we just winged that part.
+We used track notes in Day Walks of New Zealand: Central Otago and Queenstown, although they didn’t describe a loop (and it wasn’t marked on the maps at that time), so we just winged that part.
 It starts at Black Gully campground, ascends pretty directly up through beech forest, then you walk north along the tops for a couple of kilometres to Tapanui Hill at 1019m of elevation.
-Head back just a bit to find another track down the mountain through even more attractive beech forest to complete the loop (rejoining the track out very near the start, I think).
-I can’t see this track down on any maps, but it is easy enough to see when you are there.
+Head back to find another track down the mountain through even more attractive beech forest to complete the loop (rejoining the outward track very near the start).